 A few minutes’ walk from Loreto Square is Strahov Monastery (Strahovský klášter).
-The monastery, which became known as the Strahov monastery, was not much of a success until 1143, when a group of Premonstratensians settled here.
+The monastery, which became known as the Strahov monastery, was not much of a success until 1143 when a group of Premonstratensians settled here.
 The Premonstratensians are a Roman Catholic order of canons founded in 1120 by St. Norbert.
 They are also known as the Norbertians or White Canons.
-During communist times the monastery was closed and many monks were imprisoned.
-Later after the communism regime collapsed, they returned here in 1990.
+During communist times, the monastery was closed, and many monks were imprisoned.
+Later after the communist regime collapsed, they returned here in 1990.

-The monastery area includes the Church of St. Roch, Church of Our Lady of Ascension where Mozart is said to have played the organ in the church in 1787, Strahov Picture Gallery and the unique Strahov Library.
+The monastery area includes the Church of St. Roch, Church of Our Lady of Ascension, where Mozart is said to have played the organ in 1787, Strahov Picture Gallery and the unique Strahov Library.
 The magnificent library is located in large halls and decorated with Baroque ceiling frescos.
 It is the largest monastic library in the country with two baroque halls and is more than 800 years old.
-The library contains more than 130,000 volumes, including 2,500 books published before 1500, and 3,000 manuscripts.
+The library contains more than 130,000 volumes, including 2,500 books published before 1500 and 3,000 manuscripts.
 The oldest book is the 9th-century Strahov Gospel.
-Other works include those of famous printers such as Christoffel Plantin from Antwerp.
-There’s a two-storey high Philosophy Hall dating from 1780 and its entire ceiling is covered with a delightful composition entitled The Spiritual Development of Mankind by Franz Maulbertsch.
-The lobby outside the hall contains a Cabinet of Curiosities which you simply must see.
+Other works include those of famous painters such as Christoffel Plantin from Antwerp.
+A two-storey high Philosophy Hall is dating from 1780, and its entire ceiling is covered with a delightful composition entitled The Spiritual Development of Mankind by Franz Maulbertsch.
+The lobby outside the hall contains a Cabinet of Curiosities, which you simply must-see.
 This corridor takes you to Theology Hall (with a curved ceiling encrusted in Baroque stucco work) dating from 1679, built by Giovanni Orsi.
-Theology Hall has walls lined with elaborately carved bookcases, stacked with precious volumes and manuscripts.
+Theology Hall has walls lined with elaborately carved bookcases stacked with precious volumes and manuscripts.
 There is also the Miniature Museum where you can write your name on a grain of rice.
-Once you get here you will also appreciate the best city views ‘from the foot of the Strahov Monastery’.
+Once you get here, you will also appreciate the best city views ‘from the foot of the Strahov Monastery’.

 Klášterní Pivovar Strahov